itmaginationdemos/KMM-Sample-App/README.md

 Credit: [Karlo Karagic](https://github.com/Tezekiel)

 # KMM-Sample-App
-**Read the experiences of writing the app, and trying KMM for the first time [here](https://www.itmagination.com/blog/the-experience-writing-kotlin-multiplatform-mobile-apps).**
+**Read the experiences of writing the app, and trying KMM for the first time, [here](https://www.itmagination.com/blog/the-experience-writing-kotlin-multiplatform-mobile-apps).**

 A Kotlin Multiplatform Mobile App